cordialgerm/foe_foundry/data/5e_canonical/lamia.md

 ***Dagger***. *Melee Weapon Attack:* +5 to hit, reach 5 ft., one target. *Hit:* 5 (1d4+3) piercing damage.

 ***Intoxicating Touch***. *Melee Spell Attack:* +5 to hit, reach 5 ft., one creature. *Hit:* The target is magically cursed for 1 hour.
-Until the curse ends, the target has disadvantage on Wisdom saving throws and all ability checks.
+Until the curse ends, the target has disadvantage on Wisdom saving throws and all ability checks.</statblock>